addyosmani/backbone-fundamentals/index.md

 * Well documented with a large community backing it
 * Almost as fast as ERB

-For the purpose of comparison, below we can see an ERB template compared to it's Haml equivalent.
+For the purpose of comparison, below we can see an ERB template compared to its Haml equivalent.

 ####ERB